 The convertible senior notes are issued only in denominations of \$1,000 and integral multiples of \$1,000.
 The convertible senior notes are currently designated for trading in the Private Offerings, Resale and Trading through Automated Linkages (PORTAL) Market of the National Association of Securities Dealers, Inc. Charter Communications, Inc.'s Class A common stock is quoted on the Nasdaq National Market under the symbol "CHTR."
-The last reported sale price of our Class A common stock on the Nasdaq National Market on July 12, 2005 was \$1.37 per share.
+On June 14, 2005, the last reported bid price for the Class A common stock on the Nasdaq National Market was \$1.07 per share.